UAt23/PROGRESS/Troubleshoot.md

         sudo usermod -aG docker ${USER}
         su -s ${USER}

--- Error checking clusters with "kubectl get clusters" --
+-- Error checking clusters with "kubectl get nodes" --
     -The connection to the server localhost:8080 was refused - did you specify the right host or port?
     ^^^Solution:
         -Reinstalled kind and kubectl via brew
-        -Deleted the cluster with "kind delete clusters cluster-name-here" -Created a new cluster "kind create cluster --name cluster-name-here" -Checked the cluster with kubectl get clusters -Also check: https://www.baeldung.com/ops/kubernetes-kind
+        -Deleted the cluster with "kind delete clusters cluster-name-here" -Created a new cluster "kind create cluster --name cluster-name-here" -Checked the cluster with kubectl get nodes -Also check: https://www.baeldung.com/ops/kubernetes-kind